-- Default setting LuaTeX-ja predefines eight character ranges for convenience.
-They are determined from the following data: - Blocks in Unicode 6.0. - The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1-6 and Unicode. - The PXbase bundle for upT_EX by Takayuki Yato.
+- Default character ranges LuaTEX-ja predefines eight character ranges for convenience.
+They are determined from the following data: - Blocks in Unicode 6.0. - The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1-6 and Unicode. - The PXbase bundle for upTFX by Takayuki Yato.

 Now we describe these eight ranges.
 The superscript "J" or "A" after the number shows whether each character in the range is treated as JAchars or not by default.
 These settings are similar to the prefercjk settings defined in PXbase bundle.
-Any characters above U+0080 which does not belong to these eight ranges belongs to the character range 217.
+Any characters equal to or above U+0080 which does not belong to these eight ranges belongs to the character range 217.

-Range 8^J The intersection of the upper half of ISO 8859-1 (Latin-1 Supplement) and JIS X 0208 (a basic character set for Japanese).
+Range 8A The intersection of the upper half of ISO 8859-1 (Latin-1 Supplement) and JIS X 0208 (a basic character set for Japanese).
 This character range consists of the following characters: